The New Benefit Cap - What you need to know

 - Armed Forces Independence Payment

 - Employment Support Allowance (if you get the support component)

 - Industrial Injuries Benefits (and equivalent payments as part of a War Disablement Pension or the Armed Forces Compensation Scheme)

 - Universal Credit payment for 'limited capability for work and work-related activity'

 - War Widows or War Widowers Pensions

-From 7 November 2016 the amount of cap will depend on where you live in the UK.
+From 7 November 2016 the amount of cap depends on where you live in the UK.

 Outside Greater London

-If you live outside a Greater London Borough, the cap will be:
+If you live outside a Greater London Borough, the cap is: